 Donald Ariel in “A Survey of Coin Finds in Jerusalem,” through a systematic analysis of surface excavations and coin finds, concludes that significant numbers of denarii are found in Jerusalem only after 69 CE, particularly after the reign of Vespasian.
 This was because, after the destruction of the Jewish Temple in 70 CE, the currency and government in Judea changed dramatically.
 However, prior to this time (and during the time of Jesus) the primary silver currency in Judea (that used for taxation) was the Tyrian shekel.
 For example, a coin hoard discovered at Isfiya, which contained coins dating from 40 BCE -53 CE, contained 4,400 Tyrian coins compared to only 160 denarii, of which about 30 were of Tiberius (Udoh, To Caesar What Is Caesar’s, pg.
 235).
 To be sure, a few denarii made their way to Judea through circulation, but this proportion shows that Tyrian shekels were the dominant currency that would have been used in taxation.

 In light of this evidence, Udoh (To Caesar What Is Caesar’s, pg.
 236) concludes, “the imperial denarii were not required for Roman taxation, and they did not form the basis of the silver currency of the region.
 The connection that is made in the Gospels, especially in Matt 22:19, between Roman taxation in Judea and the denarius does not offer any specific historical information about taxation in Jewish Palestine during Jesus’ lifetime.”
-The passage is probably anachronistic and reflects tax collection practices after the destruction of the Jewish Temple in 70 CE .
-This makes perfect sense, as all four of the canonical Gospels were proabably composed after 70 CE, and were thus depicting a later development .
+Personally, I think that the passage is likely anachronistic and reflects tax collection practices after the destruction of the Jewish Temple in 70 CE .
+This makes perfect sense, as all four of the canonical Gospels were probably composed after 70 CE, and were thus depicting a later development .
 It does not make sense, however, if the Gospels’ authors would have had personal memory and knowledge of the state of affairs in Judea prior to 70 CE (which the hypothesis that the authors of the Gospels were eyewitness natives of Judea, rejected by the large majority of scholars, would assume).